sidiousvic/sidious.pizza/about.md

 The species is often observed sliding into indie brew joints for coffee or beer.
 It also routinely forages for sushi, hamburgers, and other calorie-dense goblin meals.

 The species also displays a marked attraction to distilled substances, most notably _sotol_, _absinthe_, and _sake_.
-Observers describe frequent appearances at local establishments, where the organism inspects the bottles completely unaware of their significance but part of an performative ritual.
+Observers describe frequent appearances at local establishments, where the organism inspects bottles largely unaware of their significance but as part of an performative ritual.
 These liquids appear to function as auxiliary fuel sources, supporting its extended physical and creative activity.
-While no formal study confirms their necessity for survival, several observations suggest that regular dosing seems to be pervasive.

 ### Pizza